danboyle8637/fww/src/content/Cards/HomeCardTheApp.md

 buttonText: See The Future
 ---

 Imagine a fitness app designed by trainers.
-Not investors and no corporations.
+Not investors or corporations.